hhajime/Wavebar/Privacy Policy.md

 This privacy policy governs your use of the software application WaveBar ("Application") for MacOS devices that was created by JongMyeong Ha, AKA Hajime.

+## Screen Recording Data

+The Application uses screen recording data exclusively for the purpose of visualizing audio.
+The data is not stored or transferred outside of the Application, and it is immediately released from memory after it is used for visualization.

+This ensures that no screen recording data persists beyond its immediate use in the Application, further underscoring our commitment to your privacy.

 ## Data Collected

 The Application does not collect or transmit any personally identifiable information about you, such as your name, address, phone number or email address.